Saranya-S03/First-PowerBI-Dashboard/README.md

-# First-PowerBI-Dashboard
+# HR Analytics Dashboard
-An interactive dashboard analyzing employee attrition, job satisfaction, and demographics by department, education, and age group.
-Built with Power BI using DAX, Power Query, and custom visuals for HR insights.
+## Project Objective
+This project presents an HR Analytics Dashboard built using Power BI to provide deep insights into employee demographics, attrition patterns, job satisfaction, and workforce distribution across departments, age groups, and education levels.
+The dashboard is designed for HR professionals and decision-makers to monitor and understand employee behavior, enhance retention strategies, and support data-driven workforce planning.